Bea8/Terminal-based-game/HOWTO.md

-To play Minesweeper, we will create instances of MineSweeperGame in command line.
+To play Minesweeper, create instances of MineSweeperGame in command line.
 For example:
-In command line, navigate to the src directory and run `node` Run `.load game.js` to load the contents of this file.
+In command line, navigate to the src directory and run `node` Run `.load game.js` to load the instructions.
 Then create a Game instance and run commands like so: let game = new Game(3, 3, 3);
 game.playMove(0, 1);